ChiLiubio/microeco/README.md

 ## Notes

 ### packages important
-To keep the start and use of the package simplified, the installation of microeco package only depend on several packages, which are compulsory-installed and very useful in the data analysis.
+To keep the start and use of microeco package simplified, the installation of microeco only depend on several packages, which are compulsory-installed and very useful in the data analysis.
 These packages include R6, ape, vegan, rlang, data.table, magrittr, dplyr, tibble, reshape2, scales, grid, ggplot2, RColorBrewer, Rcpp, RcppArmadillo and RcppEigen.
 So the question is that you may encounter an error when using a class or function that invoke an additional package like this: